-Roxicet is a combination drug which includes two active ingredients — the opioid oxycodone and acetaminophen.
+Roxicet is a combination drug that includes two active ingredients — the opioid oxycodone and acetaminophen.
 Oxycodone is a powerful narcotic, available only by prescription.
 When someone uses oxycodone, it activates their opioid receptors.
 These receptor sites are found throughout the body and the brain.
 It changes the way the body feels and responds to pain.
 In doing so, oxycodone and other opioids can also cause dopamine to be released at artificially high levels.
 That can cause addiction and dependence.
 When someone is addicted, treatment options can vary.
 Treatment options for Roxicet addiction symptoms often begin with detoxification, and then someone might continue to an inpatient or outpatient rehab program.
 For a lot of people, treatment can happen progressively.
 Someone with a Roxicet addiction might start with inpatient rehab, and then move into an outpatient program gradually.

 When someone is addicted to a prescription drug like Roxicet, they’re very often also dependent on it, although the two are separate conditions.
 Addiction is a compulsive, out-of-control use of a drug like Roxicet.
 Dependence means the individual’s brain and body are used to the presence of the drug, and to stop using it suddenly causes them to experience withdrawal symptoms.
 Dependence can occur even if someone isn’t addicted to Roxicet.
 Before a person can receive addiction treatment, they have to detox from Roxicet fully.
 For many people, a medically managed detox program is the best option.
 Opioid withdrawal isn’t fatal but can lead to extreme discomfort and complications.
 These issues can be managed during a Roxicet medical detox.
 It’s important to note that detox isn’t the same as addiction treatment.
 A detox is a necessary step to begin treatment, but it isn’t in and of itself treatment.